“Integrating Somatic Psychotherapy with EMDR Therapy”

 7) This enables the therapist to more accurately assess the client’s ability to process through difficult material, in the face of strong emotional reactions.

-8) When developing resources, adding a somatic focus helps clients to integrate the resources into their bodies and nervous systems, thus enhancing their access.
+8) When new capabilities emerge, adding a somatic focus helps clients to integrate the resources into their bodies and nervous systems, thus enhancing their access.

 9) As clients’ resiliency builds, and their ability to notice and tolerate physical sensation increases, this strongly enhances their discernment and helps them to slow down assessments, such the difference between “danger” vs. “discomfort.”